luandalmazo/tictactoe/README.md

 WELCOME!
 this a simple tic tac toe made with Python!

-bellow, i going to explain how can you run this script without any problem, in this case i going to use Linux, but the steps are almost the same in anothers operational systems!
+Bellow, i going to explain how can you run this script without any problem, in this case i going to use Linux, but the steps are almost the same in anothers operational systems!

 ### 🔧 Installation